Amal Syam (activist): Affiliations and representation

-She has represented Palestinian women and civil society organizations at international conferences addressing women’s rights, development, and humanitarian issues.
+She has represented Palestinian women and civil society organizations at international conferences addressing women's rights, development, and humanitarian issues.
 She has also spoken about the gendered impacts of military conflict and the role of justice mechanisms in ceasefire and post-conflict frameworks.

 Recognition

 Syam has been acknowledged for her contributions to regional and international dialogues on gender and development.
+Her work has also been referenced in academic and policy literature addressing women's leadership and activism in the Middle East.
+A 2014 publication examining gender and development in conflict contexts discusses her role within Palestinian women's organisations and situates her work within broader grassroots advocacy efforts.

 In June 2021, Syam was honored at the 9th International Human Rights Festival in Rabat, Morocco, for her leadership in defending women's rights in Palestine.